JeroenGar/jagua-rs/lbf/README.md

   },
   "deterministic_mode": true, //The heuristic will always produce the same solution for the same input and configuration "n_samples_per_item": 5000, //5000 placement samples will be queried per item.
-  "ls_samples_fraction": 0.2 //Of those 5000, 80% will be sampled at random, 20% will be local search samples }
+  "ls_samples_fraction": 0.2 //Of those 5000, 80% will be sampled at uniformly at random, 20% will be local search samples }
 ```